BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-14-json-api-into.md

 # Creating the JSON API Endpoint
 __implementing jsonapi-resources__

-Although there is a lot more to explore in `JR`/jsonapi-resources, I will only touch on just a few of its really cool features.
+Although there is a lot more to explore in `jsonapi-resources`, I will only touch on just a few of its really cool features.
 I believe this gem deserves it's own blogpost on how much benefit it provides with just a few lines of code.

-Now let's create a `JR` controller and resource with generators that the gem provides.
+Now let's create a `jsonapi-resources` controller and resource with generators that the gem provides.
 {% highlight ruby %}
 >$ rails generate jsonapi:resource api/post
 # =>